Saturday, May 17, 2025

 Turn Of The Century Princeton Hockey Team / Gresham Poe

-A turn of the century Princeton hockey team photo featuring Gresham Poe (middle row, second from the left) that we were lucky enough to pick up.
+A turn of the century Princeton hockey team photo featuring Gresham Poe, Princeton '02, (middle row, second from the left) that we were lucky enough to pick up.
 Very similar photo but much larger in size to that used for our March 23, 2014 post, titled "Gresham Poe / Princeton Hockey 1902 / Northampton Hockey Trophy".
 Both photos share a number of the same players.
 Having recently added a most interesting comment to the 2014 post, I recommend re-reading that again if you have the time.

 We have always had an interest in the six Poe brothers, all of whom played football for Princeton, and have a fair number of Poe related posts in this blog, including those dated: March 23, 2014.
 October 17, 2017, May 30, 2023, January 22, 2023, December 25, 2020, December 31, 2020, Nov 23, 2014, November 2, 2014, October 26, 2022, December 18, 2021 and February 13, 2014.